PLP-MERN-Stack-Development/express-js-server-side-framework-ahsurej/README.md

 This is a RESTful API built using **Express.js** that performs standard CRUD operations for products.
 It includes middleware for logging, authentication, validation, and proper error handling.

+##A All my routes and middleware are in the server.js file
 ---

 ##  How to Run the Server